Mohammad Yasir: Hyderabad

 Yasir made his debut for Hyderabad against Jamshedpur in a 3–1 loss.
 He won the emerging player award in the home game against Northeast United.

+Goa

+On 13 January 2024, Yasir returned to Goa on a loan spell.
+In March 2024, Yasir terminated his contract with Hyderabad, after being granted a provisional release by the player status committee of the AIFF, and signed permanently with FC Goa.
+He made seven league appearances for the club on loan.

 International career

 On 25 March 2021, Yasir made his international debut for India against Oman in a friendly match, which ended as 1–1.